QuentinRa/blog.quentinra.dev/special/ilo/figures/idea.md

 ## easy setup

-Remove the class `RunAllTests.java` since you won't need it and it make thing hard but it's an useless class since we will run tests using IDEA and not some java.
+Remove the class `RunAllTests.java` since you won't need it and it makes thing hard but it's a useless class since we will run tests using IDEA and not some java.

 ## real setup (2 minutes but tiring)